 Outsourcing is effective only when you have the right people working for you.
 However, unfortunately, it’s not always possible or easy to find the right kind of people for your work.
 It will require extra work and interviewing a lot of people, perhaps passing through some bad experiences as well.
 At some point, you’ll realize all that is taking as much time as it could have taken for you to do it yourself and that becomes a downside.
 Moreover, instability of the team hired may also have damaging effects.

 Just like any other aspect of human life, everything has its pros and cons and cannot be decided for sure whether it’s right or wrong.
-Same is with outsourcing.
+Same is with outsourcing of Designers.
 While you cannot figure out what the absolute is, you can always make use of your judgment and see whether outsourcing has more pros in your situation, project type and work or more cons.
 You need to weigh both in accordance with your goals and your business and take the decision and steps accordingly.